andreasdanielmatt/citizen-quest-revision/doc/storylines.md

 - **cond**: (string, optional) A condition that must be true for the stage to be active.
 - **counter**: (counter, optional) If the stage involves collecting several things of a kind, this is the counter that tracks the progress of the collection.
+- **target**: (npc, optional) An NPC that will be marked with an arrow.
+Use this for stages that involve talking to a specific NPC and identifying them is not part of the challenge.

 Stages are evaluated from top to bottom.
 The first stage that has a valid condition (or none) is the one that is active.